flyteorg/flyte/docs/deployment/agents/openai_batch.rst

 ==================

 This guide provides an overview of how to set up the OpenAI Batch agent in your Flyte deployment.
-Please note that you have to set up the OpenAI API key in the agent server to run the Batch tasks.

 Specify agent configuration
 ---------------------------